oscar30gt/Synced/DOCUMENTATION.md

 ### TextMeshPro

 [TextMeshPro](https://docs.unity3d.com/Manual/com.unity.textmeshpro.html) stands out as the recommended text solution for *Synced* due to its tailored functionalities.
 However, for those who prefer an alternative, *Synced* also supports the legacy `Text` component, though with some sacrificed features.
+> [!IMPORTANT]
-> Note: Once the `TextMeshPro` package is installed, the use of legacy texts for translatable texts is no longer supported.
+> Once the `TextMeshPro` package is installed, the use of legacy texts for translatable texts is no longer supported.

 ### Addressables

 [Addressables](https://docs.unity3d.com/Manual/com.unity.addressables.html) significantly boosts data loading speed.
 By default, translations data is loaded using `Resources`, which might lead to longer project opening times when handling substantial data, especially with audio clips.
 While I strive to avoid limiting developers in their package choices, I highly recommend choosing Addressables over Resources.
 Additionally, ensure that you have initialized Addressables by creating at least one addressable group.
 If your project was already utilizing Addressables, this step may have been completed.
 However, if you are installing Addressables specifically for *Synced*, be sure to perform this initialization step.
 This can be achievend marking any asset as addressable (you can unmark it later).

+> [!NOTE]
-> Note: In the editor, data is loaded directly from object references in the Assets folder, making the difference between the two solutions unnoticeable.
+> In the editor, data is loaded directly from object references in the Assets folder, making the difference between the two solutions unnoticeable.
 Resources and Addressables are employed only in the built version.